getodk/docs/odkx-src/index.rst

 .. _odk-2-introduction:

-The ODK-X Tool Suite is free and open-source software for collecting, managing and using data in resource-constrained environments.
+The ODK-X Tool Suite is free and open-source software for collecting, managing, and using data in resource-constrained environments.

 In ODK-X, developers and data managers can create data management applications that consist of survey forms as well as Javascript-based apps.
 These allow you to render a fully customizable user interface to gather, manage, and visualize data on an Android device.